 Teaching in Kindergarten and Elementary School

-Over the next 10 years, there is a projected need to fill over 100,000 teaching positions in kindergarten and elementary schools.
+Over the next 10 years, there is a projected need to fill over 111,500 teaching positions in kindergarten and elementary schools.
 It is a promising market for potential teachers interested in teaching basic concepts, such as math and language, to young students.
-Every state requires that public kindergarten and elementary school teachers have a four-year bachelor’s degree in elementary education, and some states require that a teacher a major in a specific content area.
+Every state requires that public kindergarten and elementary school teachers have a four-year bachelor’s degree in elementary education, and some states require that a teacher major in a specific content area.

-Teachers that are planning to work in the public school system after graduation, will need to be licensed or certified in the grade level in which they will be teaching.
+Teachers who are planning to work in the public school system after graduation will need to be licensed or certified in the grade level in which they will be teaching.
 In addition to having a bachelor’s degree and student-teaching experience, a teacher will have to take a general teaching and subject matter test to demonstrate their knowledge of education and the subject they wish to teach.
-It’s important a teacher prepares for this examination process, as it can impact how long it takes to become a teacher if they do not pass on the first try.
+It’s important that a teacher prepares for this examination process.
+If a teacher does not pass on the first try, it can impact their timeline to become a licensed, practicing classroom teacher.

 Teaching in High School

-Becoming a high school teacher follows the same path as a kindergarten or elementary school teacher, although the primary teaching focus is for preparing students for life after graduation and for college.
+Becoming a high school teacher follows the same path as a kindergarten or elementary school teacher, although the primary teaching focus is on preparing students for life after graduation and for college.
 High school teachers are required to complete a bachelor’s degree in the subject they want to teach, such as science or language, with additional teaching credentials.

 A Teacher’s Salary

-- Kindergarten and elementary school teachers: $56,900
+- Kindergarten and elementary school teachers: $61,350

-- High school teachers: $59,170
+- High school teachers: $61,820

 Why Should You Become a Teacher?

-The opportunity to share knowledge can also be appealing for people who are looking for a new career.
-Teachers that have previously worked in social services, the military, health care or business can bring real-life knowledge and experience to the classroom.
-This experience can offer a unique perspective for students who are looking for concrete answers to the question, “Why do we need to know this?”
+The opportunity to share knowledge can also be appealing to those looking for a new career.
+Teachers who have previously worked in social services, the military, healthcare, or business can bring real-life knowledge and experience to the classroom.
+This experience can offer a unique perspective to students who are looking for concrete answers to the question, “Why do we need to know this?”